 - 1. Recognize existing woodland areas as important features for protecting water quality, contributing to the overall beauty of the County, and promoting ecological diversity.
-Preserve and protect the natural terrain, drainage, and woodland areas in new development in accordance with EN-Policy 4, AS-1 and 2 of the Environment Plan. - 2.
-Encourage the integration of public open space areas into neighboring properties, to avoid fragmentation of open spaces and natural areas. - 3.
+Preserve and protect the natural terrain, drainage, and woodland areas in new development in accordance with EN-Policy 4, AS-1 and 2 of the Environment Plan.
+Preserve historic and champion trees and other specimen trees in cooperation with the County Arborist. - 2.
+Encourage the integration of public open space areas with that of neighboring properties, to avoid fragmentation of open spaces and natural areas. - 3.
 Minimize clearing and cut-and-fill operations.
 Encourage the placement of buildings so as to minimize the need for excessive grading.
 Avoid disturbance of steep slopes, particularly up-slope of important natural resource areas, such as perennial streams. - 4.
 Align new roads to follow the natural contours of the land.
 Incorporate into the DCSM road standards that will allow greater preservation of the natural terrain and woodland areas. - 5.
-Amend the Zoning Ordinance to revise the method of calculating residential building heights, to encourage housing designs that minimize grading. - 6.
 Encourage the preservation of existing natural woodland strips of 50 feet in width and greater along collector and higher classification streets to screen views of parking lots and building rears, to maintain a more uniform and continuous streetscape edge along a roadway corridor, and to blend development in with the natural setting of the surrounding areas.